Of all the processed foods that can infiltrate our lives, one of the most addictive is refined sugar.

 - Cravings & Hunger Pangs

-Realise that this is your body's way of overcoming and detoxing from the addiction - it's a natural withdrawal symptom response which will eventually subside.
+The important thing to realise, is that this is your body's way of detoxifying itself from the addiction and these reactions will eventually subside.

-The worst thing you can do is relapse back into eating sugar again to deal with your 'cravings'.
+The worst thing you can do is relapse back into overeating processed sugar again to deal with your cravings.

 The sugar addiction has been formed over a long period of time and will take a little time to alleviate before you no longer desire processed sugar any more.